My Testimony/Story II: Rejecting the Church

 After my conversion, I still had to connect with the rest of the Christian Church.

-This posed an issue.
-Like my career life, I wandered through a few dozen churches throughout the United States between 2006 and 2020:
+Like my career life, 2006 through 2020 had me wandering through a few dozen churches throughout the United States.

 • Evangelical Free Church of America x3: 5 years